 The Research and Development Expenditure Credit (RDEC) calculation is a little different.
-We purely work with clients who fall into the SME category which allows us to use our experience and expertise for more traditional sectors.
-Having said this, we wanted to show you an example fo the RDEC scheme so you can understand how this may work for larger businesses.
+We purely work with clients who fall into the SME limited company category which allows us to use our experience and expertise for more traditional sectors.
+Having said this, we wanted to show you an example of the RDEC scheme so you can understand how this may work for larger businesses.

 Assuming you’ve spent £150,000 on R&D expenditure, here are the basic calculations: